framework-for/cypress/README.md

 - Security restrictions
 - Not for crawling the web
 - Not really for existing production applications
-- Not all API's have been implemented
+- Not all APIs have been implemented
-- No cross browser support
+- No cross-browser support
 - No native events (yet)
-- Developer / QA engineer focused (must understand your app)
+- Developer / QA engineer focused (must understand the app under test)

 # Further Reading

-Now that you have an idea of where we're going with Cypress, let's dive in!
+So that's where Cypress is going.
+Want to learn more?
+Great, let's dive in!

 Link | Description
 :--- | :---